SotonLM/Data-Engineering/src/division_2_web/insructions.md

-## Legal Metadata
+## Legal and Ethical Metadata

 WE NEED THESE.
 As much as I want to be an unethical demon, we have to make sure to not break any rules.

 - License Type.
 - License URL.
 Mainly for human reading.
+- robots.txt Content. robots.txt is a web embedded txt file that is common in a lot of platforms.
+    It's made as a kind ask to follow some rules when scraping data from their site.
+    Not legally enforced, but we also want to be nice to the platforms.
+    They're the ones feeding us the food, after all.

 You should also have the program to automate a rough analysis of the license.
 We can summarise the license by storing the following booleans:

 - Commercial use of Data is Allowed.
 Yes, the project will be open source.
 But it will be a problem if someone uses our project for a commercial one of their own, and some of the training data doesn't allow commercial use.
 So this ideally should be **True**.